Anonymous-Humanoid/source-inspector/README.md

 - Open your IDE or terminal to the root of the project
 - Run `npm install` to install dependencies
 - To build the extension, start a development server:
-  - For users, run `npm run start:prod` to run in production mode.
+  - For users, run `npm run start:prod` to run in production mode (port 8081).
     This will create a folder `dist` containing the built extension.
-  - For developers, run `npm run start:dev` or `npm start` to run in development mode.
+  - For developers, run `npm run start:dev` or `npm start` to run in development mode (port 8080).
 They are equivalent.
     This will create a folder `build` containing the built extension.
 - Optionally, when the server says that webpack has compiled successfully, you can stop the server.
 (Ctrl+C, or Command+C on Mac)